endercode99/micronaut-couchbase/README.md

 ## Running the Test ##
-The tests use the Testconainters [Couchbase Module](https://www.testcontainers.org/modules/databases/couchbase/).
+The tests use the Testcontainers [Couchbase Module](https://www.testcontainers.org/modules/databases/couchbase/).
 To run the tests, you need to have docker installed and running.
 ```sh
 ./gradlew test
 ```